FaultyTwo/TCN75A-arduino-lib/README.md

 | 0x02 | 4 |
 | 0x03 | 6 |

-**^Fault Queue: A way to check how many times does ambient temperature remain above limit-set temperature takes for ALERT to deassert or assert.**
+**^Fault Queue: A way to check how many times does ambient temperature remain above limit-set temperature takes for ALERT to deassert or assert.**<br>
 **^Beyond than 0x03 will set output back to 0x03**

 ```C